-For the academic year 2018-2019, I served as a James S. McDonnell Foundation Scholar at the Marine Biological Laboratory (MBL) in Woods Hole, MA, contributing to the McDonnell Initiative promoting collaboration amongst the history and philosophy of science and practicing life scientists in studies of regeneration across complex living systems.
+In 2018-2019, I served as a James S. McDonnell Foundation Scholar at the Marine Biological Laboratory (MBL) in Woods Hole, MA, contributing to the McDonnell Initiative promoting collaboration amongst historians of science, philosophers of science, and life scientists in the study of regeneration across complex living systems.
 With the Program Administrator Dr. Kate MacCord, I continue to help coordinate the five McDonnell Initiatve Working Groups, which focus on stem cell, germ line, neuron, microbial community, and ecosystem regeneration.
-In particular, I run the Neuron Regeneration group with Dr. Jennifer R. Morgan (Eugene Bell Center for Regenerative Biology and Tissue Engineering), and together we are examining the history and philosophy of an emerging model organism, the sea lamprey, for neurophysiology and neuronal regeneration.
-Other members of the Neuron Regeneration working group include Drs.
-Fabio de Sio (Heinrich Heine University Düsseldorf) and Pamela Imperadore (Stazione Zoologica Anton Dohrn, Naples).
+I run the Neuron Regeneration group with Dr. Jennifer R. Morgan (Eugene Bell Center for Regenerative Biology and Tissue Engineering), and together we are examining the history of the lamprey as an experimental and emerging model organism in neurophysiology.

-From 2010 through 2013, I served as a Research Aide in the Center for Public Genomics (CPG), a Center of Excellence in Ethical, Legal, and Social Implications (ELSI) Research for genomics co-funded by the National Human Genome Research Institute and the Department of Energy.
-While at the CPG, with Robert Cook-Deegan (now of ASU) and Rachel Ankeny (the University of Adelaide), I led the research for a multi-year project investigating the history and implications of the “Bermuda Principles,” the policies that mandated the release of DNA sequences generated by the Human Genome Project (HGP) onto the Internet within 24 hours.
-This invigorating work led to several co-authored publications, including in the Annual Review of Genomics and Human Genetics (2017) and the Journal of the History of Biology (Online First in 2018, forthcoming in print in 2019), as well as an extensive digital repository of primary sources including interview transcripts and documents.
-In our joint publications, Ankeny, Cook-Deegan and I have consistently argued that these radical policies for data sharing in the HGP arose directly from norms and strategies first tested within the “community” of C. elegans researchers, and were championed for human genomics in the 1990s by the influential nematode biologists John Sulston and Robert Waterston.
-Because they proved aspirational and flexible and were often not interpreted literally, moreover, the Bermuda Principles became grant policies for several of the HGP’s government and non-profit funders, and have been extended to further “community resource projects” in biology.
+From 2010 through 2013, I served as a Research Aide in the Center for Public Genomics (CPG), a Center of Excellence in Ethical, Legal, and Social Implications (ELSI) Research for genomics co-funded by the US National Human Genome Research Institute and the US Department of Energy.
+With Robert Cook-Deegan and Rachel Ankeny, I led the research for a project investigating the history and implications of the “Bermuda Principles,” the policies that mandated the release of DNA sequences generated by the Human Genome Project (HGP) onto the Internet within 24 hours.
+This invigorating work led to several publications, including in the Annual Review of Genomics and Human Genetics (2017) and the Journal of the History of Biology (2018), as well as a digital repository of primary sources including interview transcripts and documents.

-Alongside my dissertation, I maintain active research interests in emerging model organisms in genomics and neuroscience and in the histories of bioluminescence and computing in biology.
-I have also taught courses on the histories of molecular biology and the Internet, science policy, and neuroscience.
-When I’m not in an archive, writing, or teaching, you can find me running, watching other people run on television, cooking, drinking red Bordeaux and Islay Scotch Whisky, eating chocolate, or flea marketing.
+Alongside my dissertation, I maintain active research interests in the history of molecular biology and science policy.
+When I’m not in an archive, writing, or teaching, you can find me running, watching other people run on television, cooking, drinking red wine and Islay Scotch Whisky, or flea marketing.

-Kathryn Maxson Jones, Rachel A. Ankeny, and Robert Cook-Deegan, "The Bermuda Triangle: The Pragmatics, Policies, and Principles for Data Sharing in the History of the Human Genome Project," Journal of the History of Biology 2018 51(4): 693-805, available Online First and Open Access as of 02 November 2018.
+Kathryn Maxson Jones, Rachel A. Ankeny, and Robert Cook-Deegan, "The Bermuda Triangle: The Pragmatics, Policies, and Principles for Data Sharing in the History of the Human Genome Project," Journal of the History of Biology 2018 51(4): 693-805.

 Robert Cook-Deegan, Rachel A. Ankeny, and Kathryn Maxson Jones, “Sharing Data to Build a Medical Information Commons: From Bermuda to the Global Alliance,” Annual Review of Genomics and Human Genetics 2017 18(1): 389-415.